 The Maryland Zoo is a popular field trip destination, especially in April, May and early June.
 If you want to avoid the field trip crowds, plan your visit for Mondays or Tuesdays when there are generally less school groups.
 Alternatively, most groups leave the Zoo around 1:00pm or 1:30pm, so you might want to visit in the Spring afternoons which are less crowded.

-Daily from 10:30am – 3:00pm, weather permitting in the Zoo’s regular season.
-During the winter season (December-February) the Giraffe Feeding Station is open from Fridays thru Sundays, 11am-2pm and select Mondays including January 20, 2014 (MLK Day) and February 17, 2014 (President’s Day).
-However, weather and temperatures will determine daily operations during the winter season.
+Daily, hours vary, weather permitting in the Zoo’s regular season.
 Stand eye-to-eye as you feed a giraffe at the Zoo’s Giraffe Feeding Station. $2 per branch of leafy browse.
 Click here to learn more.

-Stop by the Kid Zone to brush African Pygmy and Nubian goats!
+Stop by the Goat Corral to brush African Pygmy and Nubian goats!
 (Maryland Wilderness Farmyard)

 *The tractor interactive area is currently undergoing maintenance and will reopen soon.

 Daily from 10:00am – 12:00pm and 12:30pm- 2:30pm

 Stop by to see live Animal Ambassadors, investigate animal artifacts, and learn more about wildlife.
 During the winter and early spring season, visit Creature Encounters inside the Zoo’s Chimp Forest or the Meeting Barn.
 Click here to learn more.